 One of the most damming things anyone has ever said, to me at least, about academic philosophy was something like the following, "philosophy at universities today is to doing philosophy what art history is to making art."
 The implication being that emphasis in the modern university is on following different philosophers; tracing their influences and transformations the way that a historian my trace the different periods of an artist.
 It seemed damming, but not inaccurate, especially with respect to the way that there seems to be a trajectory, at least in continental programs of setting oneself up as [blank] guy, following a philosopher, interpreting, commenting and translating.
 There are a lot of questions that can be posed about this model, especially now, as philosophy continues to be pushed outside of the university, and forced to reinvent itself in new spaces and publications.

 I have never been comfortable with this way of working, even if I admit that it does sometimes take a lot of work to even comprehend a philosopher, and that there are people who do amazing work this way.
-I find it more useful to try and situate myself between a few different philosophers, finding it more interesting and productive to situate myself between different philosophers and work on the places of contact and tension.
+I find it more useful to try and situate myself between a few different philosophers and work on the places of contact and tension.
 This does not mean that I do not have my masters, as Badiou would say, and anyone who reads this blog can probably have a sense of who those are (or you could just look at the list of names that come up again and again.
 Althusser is one of those names, as is those in his circle)

 All of which is a long preamble to set up what I consider to a few thoughts about Althusser.
 Althusser is probably someone whose thought has shaped my thinking in more ways than I am willing to admit, shaping even the way that I think about doing philosophy, even though I have not written directly on him in a few years, and rarely get a chance to teach him.
 That does not mean that Althusser does not affect how I teach, however.